gaphor/gaphas/README.txt

 To do
 =====
- - gtk.Adjustment for x/y movement
+ - gtk.Adjustment for x/y movement (partly done)
  - Line item class
  - Connect item protocol
  - Text edit protocol (gtk.Edit in popup window?)
+ - make update cycle independant from render (expose) event.

 How it Works
 ============